-How to rearrange your apps in iOS 11 on iPhone and iPad
+Here's what you need to know to keep your Home screen organized

 Let go of the app icon(s) to drop them into place.

+Tap anywhere on the screen that doesn't have an app to get out of edit mode.

-How to move apps to a new Home screen
+How to move apps to a new page

 As you download apps, iOS will create new Home screens when the old ones are full.
 You can, however, also create additional Home screens any time you like.

-Use a secondary finger to swipe to the left until you reach a blank home screen.
+Use a second finger to swipe to the left until you reach a blank home screen.

-- Let go of the app icon(s) to drop them onto your new Home screen.
+Let go of the app icon(s) to drop them onto your new page.

-Click the Home button to exit edit mode.
+Tap anywhere on the screen to get out of edit mode.

 How to delete apps from your Home screen